 The story follows both the present and the past of Blake’s life.
 In the past – which is set in a school – you learn about what happened to Blake and Lynn’s friend Jessica.
 And in the present, you learn about a delirious Christian cult – lead by Sullivan Knox – and a Satanic splinter group known as the Heretics – lead by Val.
 But, both sides are after Lynn so it’s no easy task for Blake to get back to his wife and escape.
 As you make your way through the game you discover letters and video recordings that bring the story together.

-Set in a secluded villages surrounded by forests, Outlast 2 makes great use of the chilling atmosphere.
+Set in a secluded villages surrounded by forests, it makes great use of the chilling atmosphere.
 From heavy fog to extreme darkness, it can be difficult to navigate your way through the wilderness and it’s really hard to see what’s hiding in the dark.
-And even the scenes when we’re taken back to a more modern and brighter school, it’s still an extremely chilling experience.
+And even when we’re taken back to a more modern and brighter school, it’s still an extremely chilling experience.
 But the atmosphere is truly perfected when the blood rain begins and gives the game a stunning (and equally terrifying) red haze.

 And instead of having a torch or flashlight for a source of light, you have to use the night vision on your camera, which gives the game a green tinge.
 But using this also drains the battery, so whilst you need to see you also need to be cautious of the battery life at the same time.